Having an OBDII scan tool is useful in many situations when an engine light comes on.

 - If you miss the code since it does flash quickly simply repeat the steps.

-If you do not have an OBDII scan tool and want to know what the error code error number is, the above method works on many dodges.
+If you do not have an OBDII scan tool and want to know the error code number, the above method works on many Dodges.

-Once you have the code, Google the code number along with the Dodge make/model, and the problem with your car or truck can be found.
+Once you have the code, use Google to look up the code number along with the year of the Dodge, and the problem with your car or truck can be found.

 The code will point to a specific problem the vehicle is having and show what needs to be fixed.

 Reading through forums on the vehicle year and the code can be very beneficial and help fix the issue.